Trebnje Castle

-The castle has changed several owners over the years, ranging from local nobility, Habsburgs, and a missionary Frederick Baraga.
+The castle has changed several owners over the years, ranging from local nobility, Habsburgs, and a missionary Frederic Baraga.
 Today, while the castle's fate remains uncertain, its condition is visibly deteriorating.

 History

 It is believed that the castle was built around year 1000 by the Patriarchate of Aquileia and managed by their local vassal knights named de Treuen.
 Records attest that the castle's first vassal was Konrad de Treuen, who was then followed by Bernard, Henrik and Ulrik de Treuen between the years 1243 and 1245.
 A record from 1349 mentions the knight Hajncel, and Aquileian charters from 1358 refer to the knight Johannis de Treuen as the castle's overseers.

 First mentions of the castle however date back to 1386 and 1436, and refer to it as Turn ze Treuen and turn zu Trefen mit dem purkchstal vnd dem pawhof, respectively.

 According to a historian Valvasor, after the decline of knights of Treuen, the castle's ownership first passed to Counts of Ortenburg, and then to Counts of Celje, who owned the castle until 1456.
 With the demise of Counts of Celje, the castle was handed over to the Habsburgs as part of an inheritance agreement.

 In the Early modern period the castle changed several hands.
 Written recordings list the following owners: